Ted Sablay

 • Specific parts (or part rules) to execute

-• A written plan for the next phase
+• A written plan for the next phase of work

 Quick chooser

-Pick the smallest format that can solve the problem.
+Book the smallest format that can solve the problem.

 Purchase at least 72 hours before your first appointment.
 Monthly plans are month-to-month and keep a standing slot while you’re active.